Bio724D/Bio724D_2025_2026/class_notes/unix_sed.md

 * The `-n` argument to sed silences automatic printing

-    - `sed -n '' input.txt` -- every line processed but nothing
+    - `sed -n '' input.txt` -- every line processed but nothing printed
+    - `sed -n 'p' input.txt` -- every line printed just once

+## Sed address

+Addresses in sed are used to select lines on which to execute the corresponding sed command.

+There are three basic ways to specify addresses:

+* A numeric address -- i.e. a line number
+* Regular expressions -- lines that have a regular expression match
+* Ranges -- i.e., a range of line numbers or line numbers and regular expressions